 Any experienced investor will tell you that there is no one-size-fits-all approach to diversification.
 What you choose for yourself depends a great deal on what your goals are.
 While diversification is meant to reduce risk, it can’t eliminate it.
 For instance, someone looking to build a stable set of investments to cover their retirement will have a far lower risk tolerance than a short-term investor who’s just looking to make a quick buck.
 Less risk means less volatility, which makes earnings more predictable.

 Below, we’ve covered the five main strategies for diversifying a real estate portfolio.

 1. Asset Type1.
 Asset Type

 Real estate comes with a huge amount of variety in the type of asset classes you can invest in.
 There are condominiums, single-family homes, multi-family properties, retail, office space, and much more.
 There’s great potential for growth in any one of these sectors.
 By investing in a mix of them, you can better protect yourself against broader shifts in the economy that affect one asset class more than the others.

 2. Geographical Area2.
 Geographical Area

 Location is everything in real estate and how well an asset is doing depends a great deal on where it is located.
 Just as one city might be experiencing a boom, another one not far away could be going through a bust.
 To protect against these regional ups and downs, investors need to have many investments spread across different geographical areas.

 3. Property Class3.
 Property Class

 Property class refers to the quality of an individual investment.
 It can usually be broken down into Class A (high-end), Class B (mid-range), and Class C (low-end).
-These ratings have no strict standards and serve only as a means of communication between investors when talking about the different quality levels of a property.
+These ratings have no strict standards and serve only as a means of communication between investors when talking about the different quality levels.
 Smart real estate investors will know the importance of having a mix of these classes to cover against changes in the market.
 When times are good, you’ll see people upsize to larger and more luxurious homes.
 When times are bad, they’ll usually downsize to a smaller and more affordable home.

 4. Holding Strategy4.
 Holding Strategy